LubomirBogdanov/msp_on_esp/README.md

 Supported WUB SCPI commands
 ===================================================================
+-------Wi-Fi commands:--------
-TRAN {ON} - Set transparent mode on.
-The WUB will stop receiving SCPI commands until the TCP connection is closed.
-When this happens, WUB commands will be accessible again.
+TRAN {ON} - Set transparent mode ON.
 BSLT {SHARED|DEDICATED} - select BSL entry sequence type - shared or dedicated.
 BOOT - initiate MSP430 boot sequence.
 RSTT - reset target.
-SBWTDIO (RST) must be tied to Vdd with pull-up because when the command finishes, both pins IO0 and IO2 will be configured as inputs.
-The WUB detaches itself this way.
-The UART pins continue to operate as UART, though.
+SBWTDIO (RST) must be tied to Vdd with pull-up.
+SETT <numeric value> - set timeout for the transparent mode. (not implemented yet)
-HELP - display a list of commands over wi-fi.
+HELP - display this help over wifi.
 HALT - hold the target in reset.
-SETB <numeric value> - set UART baudrate, see ESP8266 datasheet for valid values.
+SETB <numeric value> - set uart baudrate, see ESP8266 datasheet for valid values.
-SETW <numeric value> - set UART word length, valid values are 5, 6, 7 and 8.
+SETW <numeric value> - set uart word length, valid values are 5, 6, 7 and 8.
-SETP {ODD|EVEN|NONE} - set UART parity, valid values are the strings ODD, EVEN or NONE.
+SETP {ODD|EVEN|NONE} - set uart parity, valid values are the strings ODD, EVEN or NONE.
-SETS {ONE|ONE_AND_HALF|TWO} - set UART stop bit.
+SETS {ONE|ONE_AND_HALF|TWO} - set uart stop bit.
-UARA - apply UART configuration with the new settings.
+UARA - UART apply config with the new settings.
 WUBR - restart wifi-uart-bridge without restarting the target.
 HELLo - display a warm greeting over TCP/IP to test connection.
-SSID <string> - change the SSID name over the current network, this command is dangerous!
+SSID <string> - change the SSID name over the current network.
-PASS <string> - change the network password over the current network, this command is dangerous!
+PASS <string> - change the network passord over the current network.
 PORT <numeric value> - change the listen port over the current network.
 WIFS - start a new server using the above parameters over the current network.
+*IDN? - request WUB identification number: <manufac>,<model>,<serno>,HW<1.0>,SW<1.0>.
+-------Uart commands:--------
+SSID <string> - change the SSID name over UART.
+PASS <string> - change the network passord over UART.
+PORT <numeric value> - change the listen port over UART.
+WIFS - start a new server using the above parameters over UART.
+WIFT - stop the server and disconnect from wi-fi, this is UART command only.
+TRPI <numeric value> - init pin (0 - 16) as input that will toggle the TRAN ON/OFF state.
+TRPO - deinit pin transparency, use TRAN command only.
+*IDN? - request WUB identification number: <manufac>,<model>,<serno>,HW<1.0>,SW<1.0>.
+WUBR - restart wifi-uart-bridge without restarting the target.PWRO - turn wifi-uart-bridge power off, wake-up only through its reset pinHELP - display this help over UART.
+-------Reply--------
+READy - WUB is ready for operation
+DONE - the requested command has been executed.
+Some commands do not have a reply.
+NONE - the requested command does not exist or an error has occured.
+CONN - the wub has connected successfully to the wi-fi network.
+DISC - the wub has been disconnected from the wi-fi network.
+WERR - An unknown error has occured with the wi-fi adapter.
+UERR - An unknown error has occured on the UART interface.
+ERRU - An unknown command has been requested on the UART interface.